robotic-vision-lab/Variable-Rate-Compression-For-Raw-3D-Point-Clouds/README.md

 #### Decompression
-Likewise, with a modified path to the compressed file location, you can decompress the point cloud using the following command
+Likewise, with a modified path to the compressed file location, you can decompress a point cloud using the following command

         $ python compressor_decompressor.py decompress